NixOS/nix.dev/source/tutorials/first-steps/declarative-and-reproducible-developer-environments.md

 world
 ```

-- The `shellHook` section allows you to execute bash while entering the shell environment.
+- The `shellHook` section allows you to execute bash commands while entering the shell environment.
 - Any attributes passed to `mkShell` function are available once the shell environment is active.

 ## `direnv`: Automatically activating the environment on directory change